 The Aquatics 50p has a quite low mintage on 2,179,000 coins, for circulation.

 The average price on coin market for an UNC coin is between £4 to £7 (between €4.63 to €8.10).

-Only 600 of the Aquatics 50 pence coins were issued with the water symbolized with horizontal lines covering the face of the swimmer, before it was changed to no water lines across the face.
+But, only 600 of the Aquatics 50 pence coins were issued with the water symbolized with horizontal lines covering the face of the swimmer, before it was changed to a version without water lines across the face.

 What is worth of the early version of the coin (full waterlines version)?